Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards: Guarding integral polygons

 An orthogonal polygon is an \emph{integral orthogonal polygon} if all of its edges have integer length.
-The lower bound on the number of guards needed to guard this family of polygons is given by the integral version of the well-known orthogonal comb polygon which requires $n/4$ guards.
+The lower bound on the number of guards needed to guard this family of polygons is given by the minimum-perimeter integral version of the well-known orthogonal comb polygon with $n$ vertices which requires $n/4$ guards.
+This polygon has perimeter $N$ and requires $\lfloor N/6 \rfloor$ guards.
 See Figure~\ref{fig:integral_lower_bound} for an example.

-We can prove, via an unenlightening and complicated proof (not included in this paper), that integral orthogonal polygons of perimeter $N$ can be guarded using at most $\lfloor N/5 \rfloor$ guards.
-Nevertheless, we conjecture that $N/6$ guards are always sufficient:
+We can prove, via an unenlightening proof by cases (not included in this paper) that integral orthogonal polygons of perimeter $N$ can be guarded using at most $\lfloor \frac{N}{5} \rfloor$ guards.

-\begin{conj} Let $P$ be an integral orthogonal polygon of perimeter $N$.
-Then $P$ can always be guarded with at most $\lfloor N/6 \rfloor$ guards. \end{conj}
+\begin{conj*} Let $P$ be an integral orthogonal polygon of perimeter $N$.
+Then $P$ can always be guarded with at most $\lfloor \frac{N}{6} \rfloor$ guards. \end{conj*}